eleschrott/PWM-Frequency-Booster/README.md

 #define SAMPLE_RATE 1536 // good agreement of speed and precision
 #define SAMPLE_RATE 1792 // slower reaction of pwm changes, but high accuracy
 ```
-If you try out some diffent values of SAMPLE_RATE, its a good idea to look above SAMPLE_TIME.
+If you try out some diffent values of **SAMPLE_RATE**, its a good idea to look above **SAMPLE_TIME**.
 This time is in dependence of the rate.
 Higher sample rate needs more time to calculate the duty cycle, so the sample time should also grow and vice versa.

 Programmer: